Project-Sustain/sustain-kNN-dataIngestor/README.md

 to extract sketches from the storage.

-On the other hand, features of extracted sketches should be loaded from a metadata server and use the feature names appropriately in Documents to be stored in MongoDB.
+On the other hand, features of extracted sketches should be loaded from a metadata server and use the feature names appropriately in Documents to be stored in MongoDB .